 [Regulation 11 amended in Gazette 28 Aug 2012 p.
 4134.]

-12. Erosion control
+12. Erosion control, restrictions on

 (1) In this regulation —

 works means works that, but for regulation 4(e), would constitute development.

 (2) A person must not, unless the person has a permit to do so, undertake or cause to be undertaken on land that is in the development control area, works for the purpose of controlling erosion on private property that is contiguous with the River reserve.